Kunstmaan/KunstmaanBundlesCMS/docs/Installation.md

 This will ask for a name space, so simply enter something like `Sandbox\WebsiteBundle`.
 For all other questions, the defaults should suffice.

-Next, generate the default website setup.

-    app/console kuma:generate:default-site

-This will ask for a bundle namespace (just leave that to the default) and for the prefix enter `sb_` (or enter one as you see fit).

 When this is done, create the database (if you haven't done so already) and the schema.

     app/console doctrine:database:create
     app/console doctrine:schema:create

-To get it to a usable state, load the default site fixtures :
+Also load the fixtures from the installed bundles:

     app/console doctrine:fixtures:load

 Just answer `Y` at the prompt.

+Next, generate the default website setup.

+    app/console kuma:generate:default-site

+This will ask for a bundle namespace (just leave that to the default) and for the prefix enter `sb_` (or enter one as you see fit).
+When the task is finished, just update your database schema and run the fixtures, like hinted in the console output.

 To get started with Behat tests, you can generate basic tests for your admin interface by running the following :